Roly-Poly (T-ara song)

 "Roly-Poly" is a song by South Korean girl group T-ara.
 It was taken from their second mini album John Travolta Wannabe which was released on 29 June 2011.
 The song was written and produced by Shinsadong Tiger and Choi Kyu-sung, who were also behind the group's 2009 song "Bo Peep Bo Peep".
 "Roly-Poly" won three weekly music program awards on M Countdown and Inkigayo.
 Only a month after release, the song accumulated over US$2.3 million in digital sales with over $280,000 per day.
 Despite peaking at number two on the Gaon Digital Chart, it went on to become the best-selling song of 2011 in South Korea with over 4,000,000 digital downloads, the highest figure for a K-pop girl group single on Gaon in the 2010s.

+The song was re-released in Japanese on 29 February 2012 as the third single from T-ara's first Japanese album, Jewelry Box.

 Background and release

 "Roly-Poly" was released on 29 June 2011, as the lead single of T-ara's John Travolta Wannabe with 3 different music videos, a short dance version, a long drama version and special version made by CCM that compiled several covers of the song from fans around the world and was titled "Roly Poly Version 3".
 The music video was revealed to be viewed in over 70 countries.
 Stereogum ranked the music video of the song No. 12 on its list of 20 Best K-pop videos.

 A remix of the song titled "Roly-Poly in Copacabana" was released on 2 August and was used for the group's follow up promotions.
 In 2012, The song was re-released in Japanese on 29 February 2012, as the group's third single.

 The song was re-released in Japanese on 29 February 2012, as the group's third single in the Japanese market.
 The single peaked at 3 on Oricon and at 5 on Billboard Japan Hot 100.